KushalRoyChowdhury/ChatBuddy/README.md

 > Your Own API Key Limits are shown as per Google Free Quota *(Updated: 2025 SEP)*.

 > **Privacy and Data Handling Policy (Public Hosted)**: None of your chats, memories, KEYs are logged/stored on the server.
 All data stays between you and API service provider.
 For more details read [Google ToS](https://ai.google.dev/gemini-api/terms).
-If you use File Upload feature the files will be stored for next 48hrs from uploading (based on [Google Cloud Files Policy](https://ai.google.dev/gemini-api/docs/files)).
-It is still recommended not to share any private sensitive information.
+If you use File Upload feature the files will be stored for next 48hrs from uploading in google cloud project (based on [Google Cloud Files Policy](https://ai.google.dev/gemini-api/docs/files)).

 **How to get your key:**